 Here’s How It Works

 As part of an integrated pest management program, rats consume ContraPest’s revolutionary liquid bait.
 It’s like a “milkshake” for rats.
 They repeatedly consume the fatty, sweet formula and, over time, the population decreases.
 This method provides a sustainable solution as it works to prevent infestations and population spikes rather than reacting to rats with methods that leave survivors and the door open for the population to rebound.
 Put an end to rampant rat reproduction with ContraPest.
-Shop our commercial and residential products now.
+Shop our commercial products now.